Friend hired as offensive coordinator, English to defensive staff

 McElwain, Baldwin, English, Simmons and Hammerschmidt talk about what they want to accomplish this spring.

+English helped the Cowboys to two bowl appearances in his three seasons at the reins of the defense, including 2011, when Wyoming led the Mountain West and tied for 10th in the nation with 31 takeaways.
+DB Blair Burns, a Freshman All-American, was one of six all-conference players on English's 2011 defense.
 As the Cowboys' linebackers coach, English helped Wyoming finish ninth nationally in 2006 in total defense, and No. 8 against the pass.
 In 2004, the Pokes ranked 13th in the country with 28 takeaways, a key part of a season that concluded with a win over UCLA in the Las Vegas Bowl.
-All told, English has served on coaching staffs that led their teams to the postseason on 12 occasions.
+All told, English has served on coaching staffs that led their teams to the postseason on 14 occasions.

+English spent 16 seasons (1987-2002) at his alma mater, Northern Colorado, in Greeley, serving as defensive coordinator and linebackers coach (2000-02); special teams, linebackers, strength and conditioning coach and recruiting coordinator (1990-99), and graduate assistant (1987-89).
 At UNC, English and the Bears won a pair of NCAA Division II national championships (1996-97) and went to the national playoffs eight times, including the 2002 national semifinals.

 As a player, English was part of another national championship, when his Idaho State team won the 1981 NCAA Division I-AA title.
 English then transferred to Northern Colorado, lettering three years as a linebacker.
 As a 1985 senior captain, he garnered all-North Central Conference recognition.

-He and his wife, Suzie, have one daughter, Kelsey, and one son, Tyler.
-Kelsey is a graduate of the University of Wyoming, while Tyler is a student at Mesa State College in Grand Junction, Colo.
+A 1986 and 1989 graduate of Northern Colorado, English owns a bachelor's degree in recreation management, and a master's in physical education in 1989.
+He grew up in Lakewood, Colo., and earned all-state honors at Alameda High School.
+Marty and his wife, Suzie, have one daughter, Kelsey, and one son, Tyler.
+Kelsey is a graduate of the University of Wyoming, while Tyler is a graduate of Mesa State College in Grand Junction, Colo.